InfinitePay MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool returns movement history for a specific investment position, listing transaction types and fields.
-It distinguishes itself from sibling tools like openfinance_list_investments, which lists investments, not their transactions.
+The description clearly states that the tool 'Returns the movement history for a specific investment position' and lists specific transaction types (BUY, SELL, TAX, etc.) and fields.
+It distinguishes itself from siblings by referencing openfinance_list_investments as a prerequisite and by the specific focus on investment transaction history.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.